 How is the writing of insurance contracts regulated in your jurisdiction?

 The writing of insurance contracts in Norway is regulated by the Norwegian Insurance Contract Act (ICA) which sets out rights and duties for both the insurer and the insured.
+With the implementation of EU directive on insurance distribution (IDD) and the Amendment Act, the ICA got a new structure and especially some changes related to the customer communication and distribution.

-ICA consists of the following three parts:
+ICA consists of the following six parts:

-Part A. Contracts for non-life insurance (The non-life insurance part)
+Third Part.
+Contracts for non-life insurance (The non-life insurance part)

 Insurance contracts are also subject to the general principle of Norwegian contract law.
 The parties are free to agree on the terms in the insurance contract, but their freedom of contract is limited by the mandatory provisions in ICA.

-The provisions in Part A of ICA cannot be contracted out of, other than in respect of an injured third party’s direct right of action against an insolvent tortfeasor’s liability insurer, whilst none of the provisions in Part B of ICA can be contracted out of out of to the detriment of insured.
-Note that the right to contract out of the remaining provisions of the ICA only applies to the extent that the insured entity is a commercial insured, and meets the following conditions:
+The provisions in the Third Part of ICA cannot be contracted out of, other than in respect of an injured third party’s direct right of action against an insolvent tortfeasor’s liability insurer, whilst none of the provisions in Part Four of ICA can be contracted out of to the detriment of insured.

-- Has more than 250 employees, and has revenues for more than NOK 100 million based on the last available financial statements, or has assets worth more than NOK 50 million according to its balance sheets.
+- Has more than 250 employees, and has revenues for more than € 13 600 000 million based on the last available financial statements, or has assets worth more than € 6 600 000 million according to its balance sheets.

 The commercial insured exemption also applies when the insured’s business is mainly based in a foreign country, if the insurance covers vessels or aircrafts, or if the insurance covers goods under international transportation.